 Based on Victor Hugo’s immortal novel, Cameron Mackintosh’s production of Les Misérables is written by Alain Boublil and Claude-Michel Schönberg.
 It has music by Schönberg, with lyrics by Herbert Kretzmer.

-Please note that the restored Queen’s Theatre will reopen in December of 2019 with a new production of Les Misérables, with a new West End cast.
+Please note that the restored Sondheim Theatre will reopen on 18 December with the acclaimed New production of Les Misérables, with a new West End cast.